DHTMLX/docs-suite/docs/integration/suite_and_react.md

 To load predefined data into a Suite widget, you need to perform the following steps:

-1. import predefined data
+1. Import predefined data
-2. initialize the required data set
+2. Initialize the required data set
-3. set the `data` property to the predefined data set within the Suite widget constructor
+3. Set the `data` property to the predefined data set within the Suite widget constructor

 ~~~jsx {5,8,14} title="Grid.jsx"
 import { useEffect, useRef } from "react";